-It has rinse and descale features that do all the dirty work.
-The only thing that’s left for you to do is rinse off the brewing unit, water tray and the drip bowl every once in a while.
+It has rinsing and descaling features that do all the dirty work.
+The only thing that’s left for you to do is to rinse off the brewing unit, water tray, and drip bowl every once in a while.

 - The water tank holds approximately 40 ounces of water, meaning you don’t have to refill it every time you’re making coffee

-- An automatic descaling and rinsing features saves you the trouble of cleaning manually
+- An automatic descaling and rinsing feature saves you the trouble of cleaning manually

 - You can choose between espresso and regular coffee options